As with so many other cryptocurrencies, Ripple has recently shot in popularity with new investors betting their money on this coin.

-Unfavourable government regulations or even ban of the cryptocurrencies in certain countries pose a huge question mark on the existence of cryptocurrencies.
+Unfavorable government regulations or even a ban of cryptocurrencies in certain countries pose a huge question mark on the existence of cryptocurrencies.

-Unlike other cryptocurrencies, XRP coin cannot be mined.
+Unlike other cryptocurrencies, the XRP coins cannot be mined.
 The protocol has XRP units that can come in the market to 100 billion units.

 Where the founders have 20 billion units with themselves and plan to circulate the remaining 80% in the market.
 Out of this 80% also 67% units are still held by the founders.

-This may make Ripple a bubble which may burst the very moment the speculation ends and people begin to lose interest in XRP ownership.
+This may make Ripple a bubble that may burst the very moment the speculation ends and people begin to lose interest in XRP ownership.